-Bootcamps Acquiring Other Bootcamps
+1. Bootcamps Acquiring Other Bootcamps

-Bootcamps have been acquiring other bootcamps since 2015.
+Bootcamps have been acquiring each other since 2015.
 This is a great way to expand into markets where a school has lower name recognition.
 For example, Fullstack Academy acquired StarterLeague in Chicago in 2016 and now runs a thriving Chicago campus.
 Another motivation is to buy out competition, as in the case of Thinkful acquiring Bloc in 2018 (and previously The Viking School).

-Traditional For-Profit Universities Acquiring Bootcamps
+2. Traditional For-Profit Universities Acquiring Bootcamps